Join the chalkboard craze with these easy handmade wood slices used as a chalkboard banner. Simply erase and use for any season, celebration or party.

 My Christmas village is one of of my favorite elements of our Christmas decorating.
 You can read all about the details of how we set it up.

-I say “we” lightly because I totally delegate it to the kids.
-It’s always interesting to see who becomes the chief and who becomes the indian.
+I say “we” lightly because in the past I totally delegated it to the kids.
+It was always interesting to see who became the chief and who became the Indian.
 Know what I mean?

 I enjoy the tradition of it all more than the challenge of making sure every house and person is in their designated place.
-I just want it to look pretty!
+Pretty is most important!

-Since my hubby was whittling down his massive “honey do” list before his surgery, I snagged him to help me add a cute chalkboard banner with wood slices to my little village.
+This year I wanted to add a little variety so I snagged my husband to help me add a cute chalkboard banner with wood slices to my little village.

 Chalkboard Banner from Wood Slices

 From Tim: This is not rocket science nor labor intensive, so don’t be afraid to have some fun with it.

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 Step 1.
 Debug wood BEFORE bringing inside or go any further with the project!

 This step is self explanatory but very important!